On This Page:

-UMass Amherst graduates and students who leave the University in good standing have access to Apps at UMass Amherst at no cost for one year after they leave the university.
+UMass Amherst graduates and students who leave the University in good standing have access to Google Workspace at UMass Amherst at no cost for one year after they leave the university.

 I just switched to Google Mail: why don't I get copies of test messages I send myself?

 To prevent clutter, Gmail doesn't route messages that you send to your own alias (or to a group you belong to) to your inbox.
 More information can be found here.